-Clinical Supervisor/ Consultant: If appropriate, a health care professional (Physical Therapist, Occupational Therapist, Physician, etc) in rehabilitation or other area of service delivery, will be appointed as a clinical supervisor to assist in the development and completion of the project.
-S/he will serve as an advisor and will contribute to the evaluation of the completed project.
-The role of the clinical consultant will include reading and commenting on progressive documents of the project, attending relevant research meetings and the final research day presentation.
+Clinical Supervisor/ Consultant: If appropriate, a health care professional (Physical Therapist, Occupational Therapist, Physician, etc) in rehabilitation or other area of service delivery, will be appointed as a Clinical Supervisor to assist in the development and completion of the project.
+They will serve as an advisor and will contribute to the evaluation of the completed project.
+The role of the Clinical Supervisor will include reading and commenting on progressive documents of the project, attending relevant research meetings and the final research presentation.